 “Okay, I didn’t do it this time!” the commander said as he carried his friends into the entrance hall.
-The castle appeared to be almost crumpling in on itself.
-It was surreal to watch as doorways slumped in, and stairs twisted and heaved and finally broke apart like a child’s building blocks being demolished.
-Werelupes were swept away into the abyss around Hyren with a horrific symphony of howls, but thankfully the Grundo’s own footing was sure.
+The castle crumpled in on itself as if it was a surreal dream.
+Doorways slumped in, and stairs twisted and heaved and finally broke apart like a child’s building blocks being demolished.
+Werelupes got swept away into the abyss around Hyren with a horrific symphony of howls, but thankfully the Grundo’s own footing held sure.

 The front gate started to give way.
 Although his lungs burned, Hyren summoned every ounce of strength he could, and launched himself out the open arch, and he and his companions tumbled into the mud.
 Hyren sat up and looked back to see the cliff just behind them collapse entirely, taking the whole castle with it and leaving the three of them alone on the ledge.

-Their silence was cut short when Hyren was abruptly yanked back.
+Their silence was cut short when something yanked Hyren back.
 Wheeling his arms to try to regain his balance, he looked over his shoulder.
 The Werelupe King glared at him, illuminated by a timely flash of lightning, fangs bared in fury and crimson eyes aflame.
 The king had hold of Hyren’s bundle of faerie weapons.

 “Hyren!”
 Terra cried out.
 She stumbled forward and grabbed his hand.
-Blynn clutched Hyren’s arm and dug her heels into the mud, but their strength combined was nowhere near a match for the weight.
+Blynn clutched Hyren’s arm and dug her heels into the mud, but their strength combined could not match the weight.
 The commander began to tip backward.

 Hyren knew what he had to do.
 With his free hand, he undid the knot tying the weapons cache around his shoulders and the rope whipped into thin air.
 Hyren twisted around to see the look of shock on the Werelupe King’s face as, still clutching the bundle, he plummeted into the mists.
 A peal of thunder sounded a farewell knell.